mvs-develop/dev.bitshares.works/docs/development/testnets/public_testnet.rst

 2-1.
 Obtain a config.ini file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The BitShares Blockchain Data Configuration file exists in the blockchain data directory.
+The DNA Blockchain Data Configuration file exists in the blockchain data directory.
 And the data directory will be created by launching a witness_node.

 At this point, we just want to create a :ref:`configuration file (cinfig.ini)  <bts-config-ini-eg-public-testnet>` to observe the parameters.
 If you want to use the Public Testnet, you can use the default configuration settings without changes.